 Stroud Farmers Market

-This takes place every Saturday in the centre of Stroud at Cornhill Market place and adjoining roads.
-Stroud is an award-winning market and one of the most popular in the UK.
-Stalls include.
+Stroud Farmers’ Market takes place every Saturday in the centre of Stroud at Cornhill Market place and adjoining roads.
+This is an award-winning market and one of the most popular in the UK.
+Stalls includes.

 - Goulds Cheddar – A west country producer of Cheddar cheese in strengths from mild to extra tasty.

-- Salt Bakehouse – Selling a vast range of bread and sourdoughs.
+- Salt Bakehouse – Selling a vast range of bread and also sourdoughs.

 - Tubby Tom’s – A local creator of handmade sauces and seasonings.